 - Once the new sewer lining is in place, we will remove all the equipment from the manholes, repair the insides and put in new ladders.

 We are using a number of techniques to complete the upgrade:

-3. Bypass pumping will be carried out in sections of the works program.
-This involves connecting a temporary above ground pipe to an upstream manhole and diverting flows to another manhole located further downstream.
-This makes it safe to complete works and allows local sewerage services to keep operating at all times.
+Bypass pumping will be carried out in sections, making it safe to complete works and allowing local sewerage services to keep operating at all times.
+This involves connecting a temporary above-ground pipe to an upstream manhole and diverting flows to another manhole further downstream.

 What to expect

 - Night works: 9pm to 7am, Sunday to Thursday

 - Day works: 7am to 6pm, Monday to Friday

 - Weekend hours: 9am to 3pm Saturdays (if required)